AtjonTV/MySQLm/README.md

 All Contributers are Copyright holder of thair commits, by commiting to this project (Pull Requests), the copyright is splitt between ATVG-Studios and the developer of the commit.

 # What is OSPL?
 Show it to me, so i can ignore it.
-OSPL v1 (Open Source Product License Version 1.1 by ATVG-Studios)
+OSPL v1 (Open Source Project License Version 1.1 by ATVG-Studios)

 Copyright (c) 2015-2017 Thomas Obernosterer (ATVG-Studios)